jloughry/CV/README.md

 	> <7B> <002D>
 	> <7C> <002D002D>

-PDFLaTeX preferentially uses the modified `ot1.cmap` file if it finds it in the current directory.
+PDFLaTeX preferentially uses the modified `ot1.cmap` file if it finds one in the current directory.

-The only remaining difficulty was bulleted lists; the \verb,\textbullet, character doesn't appear in TeX's OT1 font encoding and so we can't translate it the same way.
+The only remaining difficulty was bulleted lists; the `\textbullet` character doesn't appear in TeX's OT1 font encoding and so we can't translate it the same way.
 As a workaround, I changed my bulleted lists to use asterisks instead.